IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/cloud-deploy.md

 1. In this extension, go the IBM Blockchain Platform view

-2. Under `SMART CONTRACTS`, locate your contract (named `demoContract@0.0.1` if you followed tutorial 1) and right-click it.
+2. Under `SMART CONTRACTS`, locate your contract (you could use either `demoContract@0.0.1` or `demoContract@0.0.2` if you followed tutorial 1 - for this tutorial we'll assume you use the original generated contract, v0.0.1) and right-click it.
 Choose `Export Package` then select a location to save the .cds file.

    > Command Palette alternative: `Export Package`

 3. Head to the cloud service's operational tooling console (it's a good idea to keep the ops console open in a browser alongside this VS Code extension - if you're lucky enough to have dual monitors, this is a good time to use them!).
 First, we will install your smart contract...
    * Click the `Smart contracts` tab.